chrisgrieser/alfred-bibtex-citation-picker/README.md

 - Prepend `@` to a word to search for a citekey, e.g. `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), e.g. `#sociology`.
 - *Smart Queries*: You can search for any combination of the above.
 For example, the query `2020 #cognition Grieser *` will for entries published in 2020, with the tag "cognition", and with "Grieser" as author/editor.
 - *Quick Queries*: The search is fuzzy and case-insensitive.
 For year dates, it also matches the last two digits.
 For example, you can search for `fouc 77` to find `Foucault 1977`.
+In addition, recently selected entries are placed further at the top of the search results.
 - The workflow setting `match_authors_in_etal` determines whether authors (or editors) in the *et al.* are still matched when searching for them (default: *true*).
 - *Tab-Completion*: Pressing `tab` autocompletes the first author/editor name.